 Composting Area and choice of method

 The choice of composting method will depend on the type, and quantity, of materials that you want to compost.
-While the original intention might have been to just have a cheap compost bin purchased from the local council you can, once bitten by the composting bug, soon find that you have your own Composting Centre trying to take over the garden as you discover a desire to compost additional materials and try different bins.
+While the original intention might have been to just have a cheap compost bin purchased under the local council scheme you can, once bitten by the composting bug, soon find that you have your own Composting Centre trying to take over the garden as you discover a desire to compost additional materials and try different bins.

 In this section we will consider select suitable techniques for different materials